efkas18/simulations-ml-dl/Food101/readme.md

 ## Description
 Based on **Food101** model of https://www.kaggle.com/datasets/dansbecker/food-101 .
 Dataset is a variation of original dataset from kaggle.
-Consist of 7500 images for training and 2500 images for validation.
+Consists of 7500 training images and 2500 testing images.
-All images of training and testing datasets are equally distributed at 10 labels (categories).
+All images of training and testing datasets are equally distributed into 10 labels (categories).

 A Convolution Neural Network used based on **Functional API** of **tensorflow.keras.applications** module and particularly the **EfficientNetV2B0** architecture.